cherstvov/cherstvov/README.md

-- 👋 Hi, I’m Alexander Cherstvov
+- 👋 Hi, my name is Alexander Cherstvov
+- 👨🏻‍💻 I'm working as Product Owner and Project Manager in Web and Mobile dev
-- 🌱 I’m currently learning Python, SQL for applications in DS & ML purposes and routine automatisation
+- 🌱 I’m currently learning Python, SQL for applications in DS / ML purposes and routine automation
 - 📫 You can reach me by email avcherstvov@yandex.ru

 <!---